Cardiac

 Cardiac Overview

-Whether it is in the cardiac OR, ICU, or ER, success is dependent on having a team that is highly competent, highly efficient, and well-equipped with the tools they need.
+Whether in the cardiac OR, ICU, or ER, success depends on having a highly competent, highly efficient team equipped with advanced technology such as heart lung machines, ECMO machines, and autologous blood recovery systems.

 One out of seven U.S. heart procedures are performed with SpecialtyCare and we are the #1 provider of ECMO in the country.